JadenWangTAMU/Summer-2024-Database-Systems/README.md

 - I messed up the photo links for each painting.
 Updated them so that they actually show up when viewing the paintings.
 - The character limit on these photo links was too small, so I increased it to 1000 characters.
 - Other than that, everything should work...

+# changes part 2
+- found a way to have a PostgresSQL server in the cloud
+- now everyone should be able to connect to the same database